netdata/netdata/docs/quickstart/infrastructure.md

 single-node dashboards in Netdata Cloud to drill down on specific issues, scrub backward in time to investigate historical data, and see like metrics presented meaningfully to help you troubleshoot performance problems.

-Read about the process in the [infrastructure overview](https://github.com/netdata/netdata/blob/master/docs/visualize/overview-infrastructure.md#drill-down-with-single-node-dashboards) doc, then learn about [interacting with dashboards and charts](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md) to get the most from all of Netdata's real-time metrics.
+Learn more about [interacting with dashboards and charts](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md) to get the most from all of Netdata's real-time metrics.